 Figures 12 and 13 show the comparisons between percent fines and gravels versus chum fry abundance respectively.
-While there has generally been a steady increase in chum populations during the Wolman studies of 1995-2011, it is not possible to solely attribute these changes to substrate conditions.
+There was generally a steady increase in chum populations during the Wolman studies of 1995-2009, and then a drop during 2010-2012.
+It is not possible to solely attribute these changes to substrate conditions, especially in light of the fact that modest chum returns were a South Coast trend during 2010-2011.
 While high quality substrate is a critical component of productive salmonid habitat, there is a complex relationship with other factors including flow regimes and the increase of available habitat produced by the Minimum Flow Agreement.
 The substrate condition could therefore be looked at as a benefactor and important indicator of overall habitat performance.